tidwall/tg/docs/API.md

 **Note**

-- This efficently uses the indexes of each geometry, if available.
+- This efficiently uses the indexes of each geometry, if available.

 **See also**